-A global study found that physicians were likely to prescribe CAM to patients with drug-resistant epilepsy or if the patients explicitly asked for CAM.
-They were more likely to prescribe meditation, yoga, traditional medicine, and exercises, respectively, while prayer was nearly as important as meditation for physicians in Oman.
+They were more likely to prescribe meditation, yoga, traditional medicine, and exercise, respectively, while prayer was nearly as important as meditation for physicians in Oman.
 This may be because Oman is a conservative Muslim country where prayer is integral to daily life and discipline.
 The above international study also found that physicians who used CAM were likely to report that such treatments were less effective and less safe compared to ASMs.

 Most of the participants in the current survey believed in the efficacy of meditation in managing PWE.
 There is also evidence in the literature that meditation may be effective in helping patients with epilepsy and mood and anxiety disorders, among others.
-A systematic review of 20 randomized controlled trials comprising more than 900 subjects illustrated that no significant adverse events are associated with meditation techniques.
-A study of 60 drug-resistant epilepsy patients has shown that meditation significantly improved the patient's quality of life, seizure frequency, depressive and anxiety symptoms, and memory compared to patients in the social support group.
+A systematic review of 20 randomized controlled trials comprising > 900 subjects illustrated that no significant adverse events are associated with meditation techniques.
+A study of 60 drugresistant epilepsy patients has shown that meditation significantly improved the patient's quality of life, seizure frequency, depressive and anxiety symptoms, and memory compared to patients in the social support group.

-Among various forms of therapeutic meditation, mindfulness-based interventions (MBI) are currently evoking much research interest.
+Among various forms of therapeutic meditation, mindfulness-based interventions (MBIs) are currently evoking much research interest.
 A systematic review on the effectiveness of MBIs for epilepsy and its comorbidities was conducted among 231 PWE.
-Significant improvements in their depression symptoms, quality of life, anxiety, and knowledge and skills; however, there was limited evidence that MBI directly impacts frequency of seizure.
-14 In Oman, a naturalistic observational study conducted in 2001 among 14 participants who attended a mindfulness meditation course reported multiple benefits.
-15 With such background, further exploration of the effects of MBI among PWE in Oman is worth considering.
+Significant improvements in their depression symptoms, quality of life, anxiety, and knowledge and skills were reported; however, there was limited evidence that MBI directly impacts the frequency of seizures.
+In Oman, a naturalistic observational study conducted in 2001 among 14 participants who attended a mindfulness meditation course reported multiple benefits.
+With such background, further exploration of the effects of MBI among PWE in Oman is worth considering.

 Prayer was the second preferred CAM for our participants.
-Previous studies from the USA and Iran also had similar observations. ^{9,11} Though there is no scientific evidence that spiritual practices have antiseizure effects, they are likely to benefit PWEs' mental health and quality of life.
-9
+Previous studies from the USA and Iran also had similar observations.
+Though there is no scientific evidence that spiritual practices have antiseizure effects, they are likely to benefit patient's mental health and quality of life.

 It is crucial to acknowledge that this study has limitations.
 The pool of participants was relatively small.
-Furthermore, as the study excluded neurologists, psychiatrists and all private sector physicians, our results may not adequately represent the views of all physicians in Oman who treat epilepsy cases.
+Furthermore, as the study excluded neurologists, psychiatrists, and all private-sector physicians, our results may not adequately represent the views of all physicians in Oman who treat epilepsy cases.